-(Braselton) The second annual Citizens Academy of Braselton graduated two
+(Braselton) The second annual Citizens Academy of Braselton graduated

-citizens who completed their studies.
+two citizens who completed their studies.

 Ed Roach and Fred Irvin were recognized by the Town Council for their

 efforts.
 “I was pleasantly surprised by the outright candor used by

-in a small town that is on the move,” said Roach.
+that we live in a small town that is on the move,” said Roach.